Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

 \end{widetext} where $\chi_A$ is the well-known antisymmetric spin wavefunction of the two-electron system, $\Theta_n (\bm{R})$ is the wavefunction of the center-of-mass motion with characteristics of the tight-binding approximate wavefunction~\cite{Kittel2005}, and the symmetric spatial wavefunction $\phi_{nS}(\boldsymbol{r}$) is the eigenfunction of the orbital angular momentum $\bm{\hat{L}} = -i \hbar \bm{r} \times\nabla$,

-The Cooper pairs, Bosons with zero spin, can be condensed to enter the superconducting state at Bose-Einstein condensation temperature $T_{BEC}$, i.e., the superconducting transition temperature $T_c$.
-The transition from their excited states to the ground state releases energy, $\Delta E_{n0}=E_n-E_0$, closely related to the superconducting gap $E_\mathrm{sc}$ (Fig.~\ref{fig:4}).
+The Cooper pairs, Bosons with zero spin, can be condensed to enter the superconducting state at Bose-Einstein condensation (BEC) temperature $T_{BEC}$, i.e., the superconducting transition temperature $T_c$, due to BCS-BEC crossover in high-$T_c$ cuprates~\cite{Supplemental,Chen-RevModPhys-2024,Chen-npj-2024,Zhu2025,Melo1993,Deutscher1999,Sous2023}.
+The transition from their excited states to the ground state releases energy, $\Delta E_{n0}=E_n-E_0$, closely related to the superconducting gap $E_\mathrm{sc}$ due to BEC~\cite{Mourachkine2002} (Fig.~\ref{fig:3}).
 We thus have,

 where $n$ represents the number of the superconducting gap.
-The eV-scale ionic bonds, approximately 2 orders of magnitude larger than antiferromagnetic coupling (Fig.~\ref{fig:2}(b)), ensure that Cooper pairs can be formed above $T_c$ or even at room temperature, as confirmed by Figs.~3.33, 3.34 and section~3.13 of chapter~3~\cite{Mourachkine2002} and Ref.~\cite{Gomes2007}.
-The Bose-Einstein condensation, especially the potential room-temperature Bose-Einstein condensation mechanism in high-$T_c$ ionic oxides, will be the most important challenge and open-ended question in the next step.
+The eV-scale ionic bonds, approximately 2 orders of magnitude larger than antiferromagnetic or electron-phonon coupling (Fig.~\ref{fig:1}(b)), ensure that Cooper pairs can be formed above $T_c$ or even at room temperature, as confirmed by Figs.~3.33, 3.34 and section~3.13 of chapter~3~\cite{Mourachkine2002} and Refs.~\cite{Gomes2007,Kondo2011}.
+The BEC, especially the potential room-temperature BEC mechanism in high-$T_c$ ionic oxides, will be the most important challenge and open-ended question~\cite{Shi2025}.